 2. Determine and use your MOV

-This is a popular but essential topic.
-A minimum order value is the lowest dollar value that you will ship to your customers.
-Using our calculator, you can determine how to guarantee a minimum profit per order.
-This calculator breaks down the cost on the road, margins and break even point, target profit, and average deliveries per hour to determine your business’ unique MOV.
+A minimum order value (MOV) is the lowest dollar value that you will ship to your customers.
+Using ourcalculator, you can determine how to guarantee a minimum profit per order.
+This calculator breaks down the cost on the road, margins, break even point, target profit, and average deliveries per hour to determine your business’ unique MOV.
 After determining your MOV, implement it!
 Only offer delivery to customers who meet that bracket, otherwise you will be taking a loss.

 3. Be strategic with your shipping area

-You’ve thought about your packaging and the minimum order for delivery – however, you must also determining the limits to where you are delivering.
+You’ve thought about your packaging and the minimum order amount for delivery – next, you must also determine the limits to where you are delivering.
 A MOV ensures profit for delivery, but it does not consider the shipping area.
 Your shipping area must be feasible with your resources while also considering the needs of your customers.
 To determine the best shipping area for your business, compile a list of where your customers are located and choose the most frequent.

-Tip: If you are just starting out with delivery, start small.
+Tip: If you're just starting out with delivery, start small.
 Service in your own area first.
 Build up a customer base and, then consider expanding to different cities.
 You want to make sure you are running a profitable business before running the risk of shipping to a larger area.

 4. Work with more than one carrier

 If you don’t have the resources or time to deliver your own products, consider using a shipping partner.
-This blog post outlines all you need to know when determining whether to do this.
-If you do work with a carrier, do not only use one.
+If you do work with a carrier, don't only use one.
 Different carriers have different costs for residential vs. post office deliveries.
 Use a few different carriers for different orders and compare and contrast.
-This may seem more time consuming, however it increases the chance of getting the best deal.
+This may seem more time consuming, but it increases the chance of getting the best deal.
 Also, don’t forget the power of negotiation!
 Use competitive pricing to get the price you want.

 We all want to save money in our businesses.
 Don’t lose money by trying to get your products to your customers.